 Important Things to Consider

 - A red incision may indicate a sign of infection, although some redness is normal.
 Nevertheless, it’s highly recommended to call your surgeon if the redness is increasing or spreading more than half an inch from the wound.
-You should also call your doctor if you see pus gushing out from the incision or if the incision is more than mildly tender or painful.
+Contact your doctor if pus is coming out from the incision or if the incision is too painful.
 Your surgeon may ask you to apply antibiotic ointment to the incision.

 - If you’re experiencing bleeding from your incision, replace your bandage with a clean, dry bandage or gauze.
 Apply direct pressure to the incision for a few minutes to stop the bleeding.
 If it continues to bleed, call your surgeon.